How to submit

 Reviewing timeline

-JoVI organizers process articles in batches at the end of each month, except March and September.
+JoVI organizers process articles in batches at the end of January, February, May, June, July, August, and November.
 Articles submitted by the end of last Friday (AoE) of each month will be processed in that month’s batch.
 The reviewing timeline is roughly as follows:

 - Associate editor assignment usually takes two weeks.